0xProject/0x-monorepo/python-packages/sra_client/index.rst

 `pip install 0x-sra-client`:code:

-To interact with a 0x-relayer, you need the HTTP endpoint of the relayer you'd like to connect to (i.e. https://api.radarrelay.com/0x/v2).
+To interact with a 0x Relayer, you need the HTTP endpoint of the Relayer you'd like to connect to (i.e. https://api.radarrelay.com/0x/v2).

 For local testing one can use the `0x-launch-kit